karan-747/The-Focus-Clock/README.md

 * It's a great companion timer for studying, reading or working.
 * Focus is important for productivity, but rest is equally important too.
 * Taking breaks between periods of focus improves productivity.
-* With The Focus Clock, customize your own routines to maximize productivity and have enough rest.

 ## Special_Features